No one wants a boat that smells like crap. Here’s how to prevent and eliminate boat toilet stink for good!

-I know that this is a difficult thing to calculate if you’re pumping into a tank.
-Surley you don’t want to use too much space.
-But the key is to flush it enough so that all the urine makes it into the tank rather than sitting in the line.
+I know this is difficult to calculate if you’re pumping into a tank.
+Surely you don’t want to use too much space.
+But the key is to flush it enough so that all the urine enters the tank rather than sitting in the line.

-The second secret is to routinely use vinegar and diluted muriatic acid to flush the lines monthly.
-I usually use vinegar every month in all our black and gray water lines.
-And then every quarter I’ll do a diluted muriatic flush.
+The second secret is routinely using vinegar and diluted muriatic acid to flush the lines monthly.
+I use vinegar every month in all our black and gray water lines.
+And then, every quarter, I’ll do a diluted muriatic flush.

-The main thing to understand here is that flushing long enough will get quite a bit of grime out.
-But what’s left over, the vinegar and muriatic acid will definitely eliminate.
-This means you will not get blockages due to build up.
+The main thing to understand here is that flushing long enough will get a lot of grime out.
+But what’s left over, the vinegar and muriatic acid, will definitely eliminate.
+This means you will not get blockages due to build-up.

 You’ll also drastically reduce the likelihood of bad smells.

 The third secret is to clean your black water tank at least every year or twice a year.
 The main thing to understand here is that the tanks get gunked up over time.
-If you don’t flush them with some fresh water and give them a clean they’re going to smell.
+If you don’t flush them with some fresh water and clean them, they’ll smell.

 Get Your Checklists for Sailors Guide

-This cleaning routine for our heads is part of a more conprehensive list that you will find in our Checklists For Sailors guide.
-If you’re interested in having read-made checklists, on what to clean and when to clean it, for all your boat cleaning jobs (on deck, below deck, etc.) in addition to checklists for passage planning, what to do before/during/after a journey, engine servicing, medical situations and more, get a copy of our guide.
+This cleaning routine for our heads is part of a more comprehensive list that you will find in our Checklists For Sailors guide.
+If you’re interested in having ready-made checklists on what to clean and when to clean it for all your boat cleaning jobs (on deck, below deck, etc.) in addition to checklists for passage planning, what to do before/during/after a journey, engine servicing, medical situations and more, get a copy of our guide.